 Not too many people enjoy hearing from telemarketers, particularly when sitting down to dinner after a long day.
 One group, however, does have a certain fondness for those on the other end of the phone and that is audience developers.

-uses telemarketing almost exclusively for subscription offers, Keeten said, with occasional advertiser surveys on whether a subscriber saw their ad in the Journal
+High Plains Journal uses telemarketing almost exclusively for subscription offers, Keeten said, with occasional advertiser surveys on whether a subscriber saw their ad in the Journal and their reaction.

 Emelda Barea, VP-circulation and distribution at Jobson Healthcare Information, also sees telemarketing as a still-strong source of renewals, but points to the need for creativity in order to reach customers.
 Effective strategies should include scheduling callbacks for unavailable call recipients as well as calling on weekends to reach a particular audience.
 “We use about four or five telemarketers at the same time for our campaigns.
 The turnaround time is quick, and you can easily see and calculate progress.”

 At Bobit Business Media, the focus on telemarketing “has shifted from a "last resort' view [of] just looking for the least expensive cost-per-complete toward really enhancing audience data,” said Tony Napo-leone, senior audience marketing manager.
 “We look for partners that are constantly striving to improve the products they offer, and we proactively encourage cross-promotions and other enhanced features and services.”

 BPA Worldwide also jumped on the teledata bandwagon in 2008 by requiring all its audited publications to record outgoing telemarketing, said Richard Murphy, senior VP-auditing at BPA.
 While there were some initial concerns that subscribers didn't want to be recorded, he noted it hasn't been an issue so far.